flawlesstech/squadgoals/cash/README.md

 - Everything in the Executive Package, but you get 5 bro passes for your bros (a $10,000 value!)
 - Includes Blue Bottle Coffee and a Hoppy but Refreshing IPA (personally served by a Woman)

+### The Christian Grey - $1,000,000

+- Everything in the Senior Executive Package, but the beverages will be wrapped in Black Leather and 14K Gold Coozies made by a Woman Artisan found on Etsy

-### Gooooooooo, Daddy - $2,000,000 for one hour
+### Gooooooooo, Daddy!!!!!! - $2,000,000 for one hour

 - Send as many White Men as you want to Flawless, for an hour!
+They will get one free Blue Bottle Coffee and one free Hoppy but Refreshing IPA (personally served by a Woman)
-- White Men will be able to Misinterpret charts and talk about their Women
+- White Men will be able to Misinterpret charts and talk about their Important Women
-- Minimum of 100 scathing tweets about your Brand Truth guaranteed
+- Minimum of 100 scathing tweets about your Brand Truth™ guaranteed
 - A colonialism adventure for the modern Man!